abenkoula71/indian-food-react/README.md

 You will also see any lint errors in te
-Launches the test runner in the intractive watch mo See the section about [running tests](https://facebook.g It correctly bundles React in produconode and optimize bld frthe bestperforanc The build is minified and the filenames inclu
+Launches the test runner in the intractive watch mo See the section about [running tests](https://facebook.g It correctly bundles React in produconode and optimize bld frthebestperforanc The build is minified and the filenames inclu
 Your app is read to behu.o/eate-rct-ap/doc/deplyment) formore iformatio **Note: ths is  -wayoperation.
 Once yoconfiguriochoces, you can `jec` at any time.
 This command will remove the single build dependency from your projec